About the Journal

 The journal considers plagiarism to be scientific misconduct.

-It uses similarity detection tools, including:
+The journal uses similarity detection tools, including:

-Crossref Similarity Check (iThenticate).
+• Crossref Similarity Check (iThenticate).

-• the original source is cited;
+• the original source is properly cited;

 • the content has not been previously published in another journal;